-The Walk to Defeat Duchenne presented by Sbenati Dentistry has been rescheduled to Monday, September 7, 2020 (World Duchenne Awareness Day) - this means more time to grow your team and raise vital funds!
+The Walk to Defeat Duchenne is going 100% virtual has been rescheduled to Monday, September 7, 2020 (World Duchenne Awareness Day) - this means more time to grow your team and raise vital funds!

 While making plans during this uncertain time is challenging, we hope you will refocus your efforts online - by encouraging your supporters to donate towards your Walk and sharing your participation on social media.

-Registration is now open for Brian Connor's 12th Annual Rice Lake Challenge on Saturday, August 29, 2020.
+Registration is now open for Brian Connor's 12th Annual Rice Lake Challenge this August 2020.

-Calling all cyclists, swimmers, paddle boarders and walkers - participate in this beautiful day of fun all in support of Duchenne muscular dystrophy research.
+Calling all cyclists, swimmers, paddle boarders and walkers - participate in any of these activities at a place, day, and time of your choice all in support of Duchenne muscular dystrophy research.

 In honour of Isaac’s seventh birthday his mom, Meghan van Asseldonk, will be running for 24-hours on Friday, May 29, 2020.
 Register to run or make a donation in support of Jesse's Journey and Duchenne muscular dystrophy research.

-Due to COVID-19, the Defeat Duchenne Family Forum presented by PTC Therapeutics and in partnership with La Force DMD has been transformed from a one-day "in-person" program into a series of four virtual events taking place May 20 - 30, 2020.
+Due to COVID-19, the Defeat Duchenne Family Forum presented by PTC Therapeutics and in partnership with La Force DMD was transformed from a one-day "in-person" program into a series of four virtual events from May 20 - 30, 2020.

-Join us as families and caregivers navigating the Duchenne journey across Canada come together with researchers, clinicians, and industry professionals to learn about the latest in Duchenne care and research.
+Thank you for joining us as we came together with researchers, clinicians, and industry professionals to learn about the latest in Duchenne care and research.

 Stephen and Rachael Prendergast are launching Cullen's Cause in honour of their fight against Duchenne for their young boy.
 Please join them as they dedicate their lives, in partnership with Jesse’s Journey, to ensure Cullen’s life remains full of joy and possibility.